A timeline of the behind-the-scenes controversies plaguing Don’t Worry Darling

 On paper, Don’t Worry Darling should have been a surefire win.

-The psychological thriller had, in Olivia Wilde, a buzzy up-and-coming director, fresh off the glowingly recieved teen comedy Booksmart.
+The psychological thriller had, in Olivia Wilde, a buzzy up-and-coming director, fresh off the glowingly received teen comedy Booksmart.

 In Florence Pugh, it had a young actor hailed as one of the very best of a generation, who had just been nominated for her first Oscar (for Little Women).